 In all these examples just cited, the plantar fascial ligament has been over-stretched and has become inflamed.
 Continuing to stretch in an attempt to make it feel better, may actually make your symptoms worse or at the very least, may delay the healing process.

-But, even in these cases there is an indication for stretching but it is not the plantar fascial ligament; it is the achilles tendon.
+But, even in these cases there is an indication for stretching but it is not the plantar fascial ligament; it is the Achilles tendon.

 Many cases of non-traumatic plantar fasciitis occur simply due to a tight heel cord.
 An equinus (tight heel cord) is when your foot has the limited ability to bend upwards at the level of the ankle.
 In most cases the foot will not bend beyond 90 degrees to the lower leg.
 Without the ability of the ankle to adequately bend upwards, the foot is forced to compensate by flattening out.
 What happens when a foot excessively flattens out or pronates?
 You over-stretch the plantar fascial ligament.

 In this scenario, depending on your age, doing calf stretches to try and increase the range of motion at the ankle joint may be of benefit.
 In general, the older you are, the less effective stretching exercises will be.
 As a side note, in many cases where we find a tight heel cord and are going to make an orthotic for plantar fasciitis, we will also add a heel lift to the device.
-Adding a heel lift reduces the tension on the achilles tendon and thus does not force the foot to pronate as much.
+Adding a heel lift reduces the tension on the Achilles tendon and thus does not force the foot to pronate as much.

-In instances where the tight heel cord is the culprit, an achilles tendon lengthening may be performed to resolve the problem.
+In instances where the tight heel cord is the culprit, an Achilles tendon lengthening may be performed to resolve the problem.

 REFERENCES